Umbria’s Rare, Fierce, and Delicious Sagrantino Wines

 Bottle of Montefalco Sagrantino

 In the case of Montefalco Sagrantino DOCG, it is required to be aged a minimum of 37 months, including a minimum of 12 months in barrel.
 Many producers greatly exceed this 12-month minimum in wood.
-This is a deep and complex wine that will begin to show its full potential five years after its vintage, and in favorable vintages, it can age for decades.
+This is a deep and complex wine that will begin to show its full potential five years after its vintage.
+In favorable vintages, it can age for decades.

-If you have never experienced Sagrantino I suggest trying a bottle or two of Montefalco Rosso to subtly introduce your palate to the complex and rustic flavors Sagrantino offers.
-If you find these wines enjoyable, then step up to Montefalco Sagrantino.
+If you have never experienced Sagrantino, I suggest trying a bottle or two of Montefalco Rosso to subtly introduce your palate to the complex and rustic flavors Sagrantino offers.
+Montefalco Rosso is made primarily with Sangiovese, with up to 25% Sagrantino.
+Once you have acclimated your palate to the new flavors, you can make the step up to Montefalco Sagrantino.

-Montefalco Sagrantino needs to breathe, so we urge you to decant the wine at least 30 minutes before serving.
-This bold food wine pairs well with cured sausages, game, braised meats, and aged pecorino cheese.
+Montefalco Sagrantino requires some breathing time, so we recommend decanting the wine at least 30 minutes before serving (two or three hours is not unusual).
+This bold food and wine pairing is well-suited for cured sausages, game, braised meats, and aged pecorino cheese.

 1. One of the most nuanced, and relatively undiscovered, reds in Italy.
 Not much of it in the New World, but I brought it to Raffaldini Vineyards in North Carolina’s Swan Creek AVA and it has excelled.